bcace/bcace.github.io/tay.md

 For the uniform distribution (green) thread unbalancing is small and dropping off because many small cells with few agents each are easier to distribute evenly among threads than few large cells with many agents each.
 For the one-clump distribution (blue) the same effect is visible at larger depth corrections, but at smaller depth corrections and large interaction radii all partitions have the clump of agents as their neighbor.
 This means the amount of work will be the same for all of them, which makes the balancing easy:

 ![plot10](/plot10.png)

-## Application

-In addition to the benchmarks, you can see Tay in action [here](https://www.youtube.com/watch?v=DD93xIQqz5s).
-The video shows a simple flocking simulation with 30000 boids, running at around 30 ms per simulation step on the same configuration as the benchmarks, using the `CpuGrid` structure.
-I'm hoping to add things like terrain and other, non-point moving agents that would require multiple different structures to be used and updated at different rates, all working together for an efficient simulation.

-Of course, this is not the fastest a flocking simulation can run, the same could be run faster on GPU, and/or instead of interacting directly agents could interact through a particle grid (faster but less accurate).
-Then there's a few tricks that could be done such as boids communicating only through connections, which is fast, and only updating those connections after a certain number of steps using a regular structure to find new neighbors to connect to.
-I will work to eventually add all those mechanisms to Tay, but for now this is a good showcase of what can be done with a relatively simple space partitioning structure.

-## What's next

-Currently I use Tay as a vehicle to better understand what's necessary and what's possible for efficient agent-based simulation.
-In future, through its application in more complex an demanding simulations, I would like to develop it into a library that could be used for any simulation and, more importantly, easily configured for optimal simulation running.
-These are some of the more significant things to do in that direction:

-* Automatic adjustment of `depth_correction`.
-* Support for non-point agents in the `CpuTree` structure.
-* Combining multiple structures in a single simulation.
-* More control over when structures get updated.
-* Efficient communication through references or connections.
-* Efficient communication through particle grids.
-* Implement and benchmark the new `CpuAABBTree` structure.
-* Implement thread balancing for the `CpuTree` structure.
-* Add a simple sampling profiler to measure time spent updating and using structures.